Back to Top

 Sudoku

 This simple but endlessly fascinating game gives students the satisfaction of using logic to solve a puzzle.
-Sudoku works more on logic skills than mathematical concepts, but it teaches students reasoning skills and how to discern between relevant and irrelevant information.
+Sudoku works more on logic skills than mathematical concepts, but it helps students practice reasoning, pattern recognition, and identifying relevant information.

 Monopoly

 Monopoly is a great teaching game that requires players to make financial decisions on almost every turn.
 This requires a great deal of addition and subtraction, as well as determining what future earnings could be on individual properties.
-For many people, it’s their introduction to financial literacy.
+For many students, it serves as an early introduction to applied math and financial decision-making.

 The Game of Life

 Much like Monopoly, The Game of Life can teach students basic math skills.
 The game provides a real-world context for numbers, including salaries (and how a college degree can impact them) and the costs of raising children.
-While the context is different, Life is like Monopoly in that it requires using basic math concepts and puts students on the path to financial literacy.
+By placing math concepts into familiar life scenarios, students can better understand how numbers apply beyond the classroom.

 Card Games